Bayesian estimation for a parametric Markov Renewal model applied to seismic data: Gibbs sampling

-All terms of this expression are log-concave.
-In particular $\pi_{3;i,j}$ is log-concave by construction and the last term is a sum of concave functions of kind $g(z)\mapsto -z^{\a_{ij}}$.
-Hence the log-concavity follows from the property that the sum of concave functions is concave.
-Finally \eqref{eq:MRP_n} implies the following:
+In particular, the second function is log-concave for $c_{ij} \ge 1$ and the last term is a product of log-concave functions of the kind $\a_{ij} \mapsto \exp\{-z^{\a_{ij}}\}$.
+Hence the log-concavity follows from the property that the product of log-concave functions is log-concave too.